-Good video personalization takes into account the data that matters for that customer.
+Good video personalisation takes into account the data that matters for that customer.
 For example, a customer who’s been with you for 20 years may need something different than someone who’s just signed up.
 Having this in mind will make your videos more relevant and engaging.

 Another good example is using customer data to target customers when they abandon their shopping cart.
-Send that customer a Personalized Video showcasing the very items they looked at with a direct link to complete the shopping.
+Send that customer a Personalised Video showcasing the very items they looked at with a direct link to complete the shopping.
 Doing this soon after they’ve left your website is important as otherwise they might buy elsewhere.
 Fortunately, the video format makes your offer less likely to be ignored.

 To sum up, the important thing to remember about making a data-driven video is to focus on the story you want to tell.
 You don’t need gobs of data.
-You just need to bring value to your customer, and personalization helps you do that.
+You just need to bring value to your customer, and personalisation helps you do that.